lukas-schmid/task-manager-fs/client/README.md

 Bugs

 - double render and double join Board?
-- Navbar content to long on mobile
+- Navbar content to long on mobile (party fixed. maybe move it to next line with search input?)
 - logout not working